Oluwavictor/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	Prototype: int _strlen(char *s);
 3. Write a function that prints a string, followed by a new line, to stdout. \n
 	-Prototype: void _puts(char *str);
+4. Write a function that prints a string, in reverse, followed by a new line.
+	\n void print_rev(char *s);